Faculty Cohorts on Teaching

-The application window for the 2017-18 faculty cohorts is now closed.
-Participants will be notified of their acceptance by April 1st.
+The application window for the 2017-18 faculty cohorts is now closed and participants have been notified.

 Applicants are asked to have their department chair send a very brief email to firstname.lastname@example.org indicating their support of the applicant’s participation in the cohort.
 Part-time faculty are welcome to apply, but we ask that their chair also speak to the ways the department will benefit from their participation.

 Any questions about Faculty Cohorts in general -- or about the specific cohorts being offered next year -- can be directed to email@example.com.

 As institutions of higher education welcome increasingly diverse student bodies and seek to expand the diversity of perspectives reflected in their curricula, faculty can sometimes struggle to carve out classroom spaces that support all students as they strive to meet their learning goals.
 The question of inclusion and social justice in the classroom has implications for all parts of our practice: curriculum development, pedagogical approach, and classroom interaction.